AdobeDocs/experience-manager-65.en/help/sites-administering/scene7.md

    >[!NOTE]
    >
    >Best practice: Most assets are ingested within minutes at most (for example, images).
 But in certain instances - larger videos for example, - increase the timeout value to 7200 seconds (two hours) to accommodate long processing time.
-Otherwise, this Dynamic Media Classic upload job is marked as **[!UICONTROL UploadFailed]** in the JCR (Java™ Content Repository) metadata.
+Otherwise, this Dynamic Media Classic upload job is marked as **[!UICONTROL UploadFailed]** in the JCR (Java&trade; Content Repository) metadata.

 1. Select **[!UICONTROL Save]**.